-The school will do its best to protect your identity when you raise a concern and do not want your name to be disclosed.
+The Trust / School will do its best to protect your identity when you raise a concern and do not want your name to be disclosed.
 It should be appreciated that if an investigation is conducted as a result of whistleblowing, the investigation may reveal the source of the information and a statement by you may be required as part of the evidence.

-Anonymous Allegations
+3.3 Anonymous Allegations

-The school encourages you to put your name to your allegation.
-Concerns expressed anonymously are much less powerful, but they may be considered at the discretion of the headteacher / chair of governors.
+The Trust / School encourages you to put your name to your allegation.
+Concerns expressed anonymously are much less powerful, but they may be considered at the discretion of the Headteacher / Chair of LGB / CEO.
 In exercising the discretion, the factors to be considered will include: